phasegenomics/hic_qc/Readme.md

 ### Conda installation
 We have also successfully installed requirements using the following conda command:
-`conda install -y -c bioconda -c conda-forge pdfkit markdown numpy pysam matplotlib`
+`conda install -y -c bioconda -c conda-forge pdfkit markdown numpy pysam matplotlib scipy`

 This will automatically install the `wkhtmltopdf` dependency.